SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Methods</h3>

+A method is a callable unit that is a member of a record.
 To make an object B do something, an object A must send a message.
 A message in OOP consists of the target object, the name of the method to perform, and the argumetns passed.